yy221/yy_dict/README.md

-bb_dict
+yy_dict
 =======

-A simple blackberry english-chinese dict
+A simple blackberry os 5.0 english-chinese dict for private use.